Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Data

-The majority of instances in the Connections game require possessing knowledge of \emph{lexical semantics} \cite{cruse1986lexical}, particularly semantic relations such as synonymy (words with the same meaning), hypernymy/hyponymy (relation between a generic terms and its specific instance), and polysemy (many possible meanings for a word).
-Table \ref{knowledgetype} shows three examples of groups that use such Semantic Knowledge.
+\paragraph{Semantic Relations: }The majority of instances in the \emph{NYT} Connections game require possessing knowledge of \emph{semantic relations} \cite{murphy2003semantic, cruse1986lexical}, such as synonymy (words with the same meaning), hypernymy/hyponymy (relation between a generic term and its specific instance), and homonymy and polysemy (many possible meanings of a word).
+Figure \ref{knowledgetype} shows three examples of groups that use such semantic relations.